HISTORIC ROAD

 • Destination: Blatten bei Naters (1327m)

-This hike starts in Naters and takes you along the historic road past dry stone walls and mule troughs up the path to the old village of Blatten bei Naters.
+This hike starts in Naters and leads you along the historic road past dry stone walls and mule troughs, going uphill to the Old Village of Blatten bei Naters.

-The old mountain road between Naters and Blatten bei Naters is a historic path connection that is recognisable as such primarily because of its traditional appearance and because of its structural substance.
+The old mountain road between Naters and Blatten bei Naters is a historic path primarily recognizable for its traditional appearance and its architectural substance.

-The so-called "old mountain road" leads from Naters to Klosi and then uphill to Moos, Geimen, Mehlbaum and Blatten bei Naters.
-The old mountain road dates back to two millennia ago.
+The so-called "old mountain road" leads from Naters to Klosi and then uphill to Moos, Geimen, Mehlbaum, and Blatten bei Naters.
+The old mountain road dates back to the penultimate millennium turn.

-It is gently nestled in the cultivated landscape of the Natischer Berg.
-The shape of the road is characterised by alleys, hollow and sloping paths, embankments, dry stone walls, free-standing path boundaries, standing stones, picket fences, stone paving, cross slopes, mule troughs and the like.
-The old mountain road served mainly as a mule track and cattle drive.
-In many places, the excellent historic building fabric has been preserved.
+It is gently embedded in the cultural landscape of the Natischer mountain.
+The path is characterized by alleys, hollow and slope paths, embankments, dry stone walls, freestanding path boundaries, boundary stones, wooden fences, stone paving, transverse slopes, mule troughs, and the like.
+The old mountain road was primarily used as a pack trail and for driving livestock.
+In many places, the excellent historical building fabric has been preserved.

 Good to know